nmshd/documentation/_docs_use-cases/use-case-transport-query-own-files.md

 - `filesize` is the size of the respective file in bytes.
 - `mimetype` of the respective file.
 - `title` of the File.
-- `isOwn` indicates if the File is owned by you.

 ## On Success